Transfer pictures from a Blackberry phone to your computer

 You'll need the Blackberry Desktop Manager software that came with your phone to be installed (which can also be downloaded here) and a USB data cable.

 Don't have a usb data cable or didn't get one with your phone?
-I've seen them at Wireless Emporium and they're almost always on sale or come with free shipping.
+I've seen them at the Cell Phone Shop and they're almost always on sale or come with free shipping.

 Once you have the software installed, connect your Blackberry with the usb cable and plug the other end into an open usb port on your computer.
 Open the Blackberry Desktop Manager software, choose the Media Manager option, and you'll see a Windows Explorer-like interface that will let you select the files you want to transfer.